qualisys/Calqulus-Steps/docs/inputs-and-outputs.md

 - `$bodyMass` - returns the inferred or measured body mass (in kg) used for inverse dynamics for the session.
 It may come from a field or measured from a static measurement, depending on the session `Body weight mode` field.
 - `$bodyMassSource` - returns the source for the body mass above.
 It may have one of the following values: `From force plate`, `Entered`, or `Default`.
 The latter is returned when the body mass could not be derived using any of the other sources.

+For more information about how Calqulus sources the body mass, [click here](./body-mass.md).

 #### Example

 ```yaml